Skip to main content

 Your savings questions answered

-The FSCS provides compensation to individuals and qualifying businesses with eligible deposits (current accounts, currency accounts and savings) held in a UK bank or building society account in the event the bank or building society should fail.
+The FSCS provides compensation to individuals and qualifying businesses with eligible deposits (savings, currency and current accounts) held in a UK bank or building society account in the event the bank or building society should fail.
 It protects eligible deposits up to £120,000 per person (or qualifying business), or up to £240,000 for joint accounts, across all savings and current accounts they hold in one regulated bank or building society (this is per person and not per account).
-For now, this means that individuals can have up to £120,000 protected in your account(s) with Virgin Money and up to another £120,000 protected in accounts with Nationwide.
+As Virgin Money’s business has now transferred to Nationwide, this protection applies to your total combined eligible deposits with Virgin Money and Nationwide, up to a total of £120,000.

-Before the transfer, separate protection is in place for Virgin Money and Nationwide deposits.
-So, for example, if you have £70,000 of deposits with Virgin Money, and £65,000 of deposits with Nationwide, all of your £135,000 is protected.
-After the transfer, this protection will apply to your total combined deposits between Virgin Money and Nationwide.
-So using the above example, £120,000 of your £135,000 of deposits will be protected, but £15,000 will not be protected. |
+Before the transfer, separate protection was in place for Virgin Money and Nationwide deposits.
+So, for example, if you had £70,000 of deposits with Virgin Money, and £65,000 of deposits with Nationwide, all of your £135,000 was protected.

 You can find out more information about the FSCS at www.fscs.org.uk Link opens in a new window.

-If you’d like to keep your current level of FSCS protection after the transfer, you can move some of your excess deposits (above the £120,000 limit) from your Virgin Money or Nationwide account to another bank or building society to bring you in line with the FSCS limit.
+If, following the transfer, you want to have the same level of FSCS protection you had before, you will need to move some of your excess deposits (above the £120,000 limit) from your Virgin Money or Nationwide account to another bank or building society to bring you in line with the FSCS limit.

-| Fixed rate savings accounts | You can withdraw money to bring you within the FSCS limit without being charged (even if the account hasn’t matured yet).
 You don’t need to give us notice, but you’ll need to withdraw the money from your account between 24 February 2026 and 1 June 2026.
 Outside this window, you might not be able to withdraw your money until maturity, or you might be charged if you withdraw your money.
 This depends on your usual Terms.
-If the transfer date changes this window will also move, but we’ll make sure our website at virginmoney.com/nationwide-transfer has the latest information if that happens. |

-| Notice accounts | You can withdraw money to bring you within the FSCS limit without being charged.
 You don’t need to give us notice, but you’ll need to withdraw the money from your account between 24 February 2026 and 1 June 2026.
 Outside of this window, you will need to provide notice in line with your Terms.
-If the transfer date changes this window will also move, but we’ll make sure our website at virginmoney.com/nationwide-transfer has the latest information if that happens. |

-| Defined access accounts | You can withdraw money to bring you within the FSCS limit.
 It won’t count as one of your permitted withdrawals, but you’ll need to withdraw the money from your account between 24 February 2026 and 1 June 2026.
 Outside of this window, it will count as one of your permitted withdrawals in line with your Terms.
-If the transfer date changes this window will also move, but we’ll make sure our website at virginmoney.com/nationwide-transfer has the latest information if that happens. |

-| Easy access accounts | You can withdraw your money at any time. |
+You can withdraw your money at any time.

 Remember, any money you withdraw out of a cash ISA won’t benefit from the tax-free status.
-If you want to keep your tax-free status, you need to tell your chosen new ISA manager to transfer the money in from Virgin Money directly.
+If you want to keep your tax-free status, you need to tell your chosen new ISA Manager to transfer the money in from Virgin Money directly.
 If you withdraw money another way, you will lose the tax-free status.

 You can also transfer your money from a Fixed Rate ISA between 24 February 2026 and 1 June 2026 without giving notice, and without any charges.